The Agency Model Is Broken. Here’s What Works Instead.

-Why clients are frustrated, agencies are burning out, and everyone pretends it's fine
+Why clients are frustrated, agencies burn out, and everyone acts as if this is normal

 This is not a quality problem.

-The Core Illusion: Selling Output Instead of Responsibility
+The Core Illusion: Selling Output Instead of Owning Responsibility

 Traditional agencies sell: